philproctor/theviking.tech/content/devops/nix-scripting/index.md

 - Updating the dependency lock can be done with `./run update-packages`
 - New types of scripts, such as python scripts, can be supported by amending `scriptSuffixes` in `flake.nix` and updating dependencies
 - New users of the project do not need to install **any** dependencies except for Nix itself.
 Our `run` script will dump a message telling them to install Nix if it's missing.

+So with a little up-front work, we have a project with scripts that will run on anyone's machine, works in any CI environment, self-documents its own commands, is easy to extend and maintain, and best of all it doesn't require anything other than Nix to run anywhere!

+Would you use this yourself?